 There was virgin prairie grass for a mile along the south shore of the lake.
 Simon and my grandfather cut hay from it for forty years.
 There is a beautiful state park on that land today, trees and campgrounds everywhere.

 When you went east from Nittebergs, there were only one or two houses, the one right below the hill was named ‘The Mouse Turd Inn’.
 The resort on top of the hill was known as Jim Bagley’s place.
-They also had a café, fishing equipment and bait.
-The name was changed to the Hilltop Resort later,when owned by Louie Moralies and family.
+They also had a café, fishing equipment, and bait.
+The name was changed to the Hilltop Resort later when owned by Louie Moralies and his family.

 The Bakke farm and Cemetery took up most of the east shore.
 Two home were on the hill overlooking Prestrude’s Landing.
 Goulds opened a beer and bait place there in the late forties but it didn’t last.
 The next mile of shoreline was only recently developed by the Hansen family.
 Going south from the Hansen development to Hendricksons or Runia’s there was two cabins.

 This has been a rather selfish nostalgic trip around Lake Poinsett.
 I’m really to young to have nostalgia for the water slide or for the swimming attire.
 So actually I feel a lot younger by taking this trip back just a few years before my time.
 I thought I would like to share these memories of Lake Poinsett while I’m still able to share them.The changes at Lake Poinsett are hard to imagine, if you didn’t witness them.
 The number of very large homes today must reflect great prosperity in the country?